NovikovAndrew/vpn-ios/README.md

 ##### Contribution

-There is no default values, so it is required to add values for languages/ in vpn app
+There is no default values, so it is required to add values for ru, en languages/

 to get new keys from phrase, just run
 `phraseapp pull`